 "Who am I?" and "What should I do with my life?" are two of the big questions students confront during their college years.
 The Center for Career and Life Calling (CCLC) helps students address these questions in pragmatic ways.
-The CCLC is located in the Student Services building, room 136, and can be reached by phone at 734-995-

-7370 or 734-995-7368, or by email at careerservices@cuaa.edu.
+The CCLC is located in the Student Services building, room 136, and can be reached by phone at 734-995-7370 or 734-995-7368, or by email at careerservices@cuaa.edu.

-Students experience career development activities throughout their time at Concordia, beginning their first semester in LA105, the Freshman Seminar.
-All freshmen complete professional career inventories to identify their interests, personality type, skills, values and other aspects of their God-given design; develop a Life Calling MapTM that organizes information about their design into a usable format; learn how to explore and reality test career options; and, create a resume, cover letter and LinkedIn profile to help them obtain internships.
+Students experience career development activities throughout their time at Concordia, beginning their first semester in LA103, College, Career, & Calling.
+All freshmen complete professional career inventories to identify their interests, personality type, skills, values and other aspects of their God-given design; develop a Life Calling MapTM that organizes information about their design into a usable format; learn how to explore and reality test career options; and create a resume, cover letter and LinkedIn profile to help them obtain internships.
 In subsequent years, students participate in career development activities through workshops, in-class presentations and personal career counseling from National Certified Career Counselors.
 These activities help students make good choices about their major and career path, as well as find internships to reality test career fields and gain valuable work experience.
 Seniors preparing for the college-to-career transition learn how to find both advertised and unadvertised jobs as well as how to market themselves well to prospective employers.

-HEALTH & MEDICAL ASSISTANCE
+MEDICAL ASSISTANCE

-The Student Services Office and Resident Hall Staff encourage and strive to promote good health among members of the student body.
-In order for students to engage in the optimal educational experience it is important that they maintain good health.
-Before arriving on campus there are steps that can be taken to ensure that good health and health care can be secured if necessary.
+The Student Services Office and Resident Hall Staff support and encourage good health among members of the student body.
+In order for students to engage optimally in their educational experience it is important that they maintain good health.
+Before arriving on campus take steps to ensure that the student's health care needs are coordinated.
+Students who take regular medication are encouraged to plan ahead how they are going to manage refills of those medications.
+The Center for Counseling and Wellness will assist students in managing their health care needs at student's requests.